frederikvdz/PutinHotdog/README.md

 # For Firefox
 Go to about:debugging#/runtime/this-firefox

-You'll see a 'Load Temporary Add-on' option, load the folder with the files in them here.
+You'll see a 'Load Temporary Add-on' option, load the manifest.json file.

 # For Chrome
 Go to chrome://extensions.